getminera/minera/README.md

 * [Jquery DataTables](https://datatables.net/) for the amazing tables
 * [Twitter Bootstrap](http://getbootstrap.com/) for the HTML/CSS theme
 * [Font Awesome](http://fortawesome.github.io/Font-Awesome/), [Ion icons](http://ionicons.com/) and [Glyphicon](http://glyphicons.com/) for the stunning well...icons of course :)
+* The nice guy who gave for free the space to host the Australian mirror

 _______

 LICENSE